-The primary expected effect of the proposed rule is the change in underperforming assets, and consequent change in assessment rates, that could occur as a result of the difference between the amount of TDRs that most banks are currently reporting and the amount of modifications to borrowers experiencing financial difficulty that banks will report upon adoption of ASU 2022-02.
-The effect of this proposed rule on assessments paid by large and highly complex banks is difficult to estimate since most banks are not vet reporting modifications to borrowers experiencing financial difficulty, and the FDIC does not know how the amount of reported modifications to borrowers experiencing financial difficulty will compare to the amount of TDRs that affected banks report.
+The primary expected effect of the final rule is the change in underperforming assets, and the consequent change in assessment rates, that will occur as a result of the difference between the amount of TDRs that most banks are currently reporting and the amount of modifications to borrowers experiencing financial difficulty that banks will report upon adoption of ASU 2022-02.
+The effect of this final rule on assessments paid by large and highly complex banks is difficult to estimate since most banks have not yet implemented ASU 2022-02 and are not reporting modifications to borrowers experiencing financial difficulty, and the FDIC does not know how the amount of reported modifications to borrowers experiencing financial difficulty will compare to the amount of TDRs that affected banks report over time.